This guide is primarily designed to help users unfamiliar with the CANSIM database to find and download data through CHASS.

 - Download the scanned texts in your collection, so that you can use them in other programs

-Note: Gale consistently updates the Digital Scholar Lab, so some features of this tutorial might not always match the latest interface.
-This tutorial was last updated in August 2020 and last reviewed in March 2021.
+Note: Gale periodically updates the Digital Scholar Lab, so some features of this tutorial might not always match the latest interface.
+This tutorial was last updated in July 2022.

 National Resources Canada (NRCAN) produced a portal called GeoGratis for allowing access to, and downloads of, their high-quality, free, and publicly available maps and geospatial data.
 This tutorial guides you in navigating their Product Index to find data on a specific location, and it is easily adaptable for other locations or desired data products.

-Tutorial demonstrating how to load SDA data for use in STATA.
+This tutorial demonstrates how to load SDA data for use in Stata.

 In the case you need to acquire detailed city data to produce a large-scale map and we don’t have what you’re looking for in our data inventory, there is a chance that the user-contributed maps of OpenStreetMap.org may do the trick.
 You can export data from OpenStreetMap and open it in ArcGIS to use it in your own maps.